bencarr/craft-entrypassword/README.md

 ## Questions

 **Can I add a password to multiple entries at the same time?**<br>
 Yes.
-From an entries index, select the entries you want to update, then select “Set entry password” from the actions menu.
+From an entries index, select the entries you want to update, then select “Set entry password” from the action menu.

 **Can I view all my entries that have passwords?**<br>
 Probably.
 As long as your Entry Password field is included in the search index, you can use Craft’s [wildcard field search](https://docs.craftcms.com/v3/searching.html) to find entries with a value in your password field.
 For example, if your password field’s handle is `publicPassword`, a search in the entries index for `publicPassword:*` would return entries with any value in that field.